GaneshRaikar1/Nextjs-NetlifyCMS/content/blogs/how-to-catch-a-pokemon.md

 ---
-title: How to catch a pokemon
+title: How to catch a pokemo
 date: August 5, 2021 1:24 PM
 ---